adaptive-intelligent-robotics/Kheperax/README.md

 The actions to pass to the environment should be between `-1` and `1`.
 They are then scaled depending on a scale defined in the environment configuration.

-### Quality-Diversity Properties

-- Fitness: sum of negated norm of actions (-1 * sum of norm a_t, ~negated energy)
-- Descriptor: final 2-dimensional location of the robot.

 ## Run examples